Home Syllabus Lecture lesson Assignment Lab Example Reference MyLS

 Course Textbooks and Learning Materials

 There is no required textbook for this course.
-Lessons are provided by the instructor.
+Weekly lessons are provided by the instructor and serve as textbook.

-Learning materials include lecture notes, lessons, examples, and references.
+Learning materials include weekly lessons, lecture notes, examples, and references.

 Software tools include GNU C compilers and programming IDEs.
 For Windows OS, mingw64 compiler and the make build tool will be used and supported for assignments.
 VS Code is used as default IDE for programming tasks of this course.